-It’s also important to note that, even in legal states, there are requirements for storage of your cannabis and paraphernalia.
-For example, in Las Vegas, cannabis is required to be stored in an opaque, child-proof container or bag.
+It’s also important to note that, even in states with sanctioned cannabis sales, there are requirements for storage of your cannabis and paraphernalia.
+For example, Las Vegas cannabis laws require your stash to be stored in an opaque, child-proof container or bag.
 If there’s an open weed container inside of your car, you’re dancing with danger.

 If not inside of a dispensary-sealed container, or some kind of smell-proof packaging (like a vacuum-sealed bag), loose bud floating in your car is akin to open beer or liquor.
 It’s risky business – and if you’re playing that game, you better be ready to incur the consequences should you get caught.

 In Colorado, cops are no longer allowed to search a person’s car just because they smell weed.
 Though similar legislation exists in Las Vegas, Nevada also has some of the strictest DUI laws.
 Even improperly storing or consuming weed can land you with a pretty hefty fine.
 Make sure you stay on the right side of Las Vegas cannabis laws by consuming privately and discreetly.